aurazelco/plotZcurve/README.md

 - z: W/S disparity

 Depending on how the line fits in the tridimensional space, we can infer something on the genome plotted.
-For example, if we look at the *E. coli* Z-curve on the left, we see that the genome overall forms an open circle in the 3D space, indicating that start and end of the genome are quite similar to each other, while the mid section (1.5e+6 - 3.5e+6 circa) is quite different, especially along the y and z axes.
+For example, if we look at the *E. coli* Z-curve (top plot), we see that the genome overall forms an open circle in the 3D space, indicating that start and end of the genome are quite similar to each other, while the mid section (1.5e+6 - 3.5e+6 circa) is quite different, especially along the y and z axes.

-The Zika genome on the right instead seems to vary throughout the sequence especially in W/S disparity (z), while the other two parameters are rather constant, and in fact align quite well with the diagonal in the xy space.
+The Zika genome (bottom plot) instead seems to vary throughout the sequence especially in W/S disparity (z), while the other two parameters are rather constant, and in fact align quite well with the diagonal in the xy space.

 ## Version log